MyrTheMoth/Guard-Bot-Plugins/README.md

 The important variables and settings are commented in the code, here's the most important parts:

-- active: A Boolean, if true, the bot will mute any user that posts too many messages too fast, can be turned off and on with a `/slowmode on|off` command.
+- `active`: A Boolean, if true, the bot will mute any user that posts too many messages too fast, can be turned off and on with a `/slowmode on|off` command.
-- mutingTime: An Integer, time in seconds for spamming chat member to be muted for.
+- `mutingTime`: An Integer, time in seconds for spamming chat member to be muted for.
-- postingInterval: An Integer, time in seconds to be counted between each message for it to count as a penalty.
+- `postingInterval`: An Integer, time in seconds to be counted between each message for it to count as a penalty.
-- maxMessages: An Integer, number of messages that can be posted in succession within the postingInterval, user will be muted if they exceed it.
+- `maxMessages`: An Integer, number of messages that can be posted in succession within the postingInterval, user will be muted if they exceed it.
-- mutedOptions: A set of Booleans, the permissions given to a muted user.
+- `mutedOptions`: A set of Booleans, the permissions given to a muted user.

 ## Credits